ahabra/funj/README.md

 CollectionTools
 ---------------
-**toMap**: To convert a collection to a map using one of collection's items properties as a key:
+**toMap**: Convert a collection to a map using one of collection's items properties as a key:

 ```Java